 Louis Sessinger (VMO-6 Veteran)

 I was a Crew Chief/Gunner with VMO-6 at Quang Tri Combat Base in 1968.
 There only 6 months.
 Got shot up pretty bad.
 I believe we lunched together (Paul) in 2017 at our Memorial Day gathering near Marine Corps Base Quantico VA.
 I must say that the interest you and your mates have in our squadron is somewhat overwhelming, I thank you all heartedly.
 I hope to visit soon.
 I think Pete and I will do it.
 We might be the least unencumbered.
 Thank you for your friendship.

 Rick Ault (VMO-6 Veteran)

 You guys are doing an absolutely incredible job.
 Just when I feel I couldn't be more proud of my time with VMO-6 you come out, once again, with even more personal history of our humble beginnings.
-You folks of MAG-36 UK have done so much for us and your dedication to the Bird 18 UK project is nothing short of incredible and amazing.
+You folks of MAG-36 UK have done so much for us and your dedication to the Bird 18 UK project is nothing short of incredible, your attention to detail is completely unmatched.
+Great work!!!
 You fill us all with such pride.
 Thank you hardly seems adequate - Semper Fi.

 Peter Greene (VM0-6 Veteran)

 What more can I say, you guys at MAG-36 UK have been tremendous at promoting the squadron.
 Thank you, Klondike 4-1.